 “A key element of this national IT project is continued improvement,” concludes Julie: “We have already started to revisit the Phase 1 Centres to identify any of the initial devices now reaching end of life, along with further funding to make laptops available during the pandemic.
 We have also asked AspiraCloud to complete an infrastructure refresh project to help the initial scheme members match the new network standards implemented in Phase 3.
 This is an ongoing and strategic plan to make sure we help Centres keep up to date in future as much as funds will allow.”

-If you want to find out more or do the same for your organisation, contact us and we can help.
+If you want to find out more or do the same for your organisation, simply get in touch.